yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 To confirm my suspicions, I took a goroutine profile, which looked like this
 ![](./goroutines.png)

-The profile above shows that I have a lot of goroutines spawned that are doing nothing as they are parked, because they are waiting on a channel.
+The profile above shows that I have a lot of goroutines spawned that are doing nothing , because they are waiting on a channel.

 I immediately looked at the piece of code that the profile above points at and found the following